Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 • Thoughts or ideas about suicide

-It is thought the the causes of postpartum depression include:
+It is thought that the causes of postpartum depression include:

 • hormonal changes in a woman's body